Expressions

 Static function call

-Anywhere in the function body, a global static function or an internal function of a contract can be called:
+A global static function or an internal function of a contract can be called from anywhere in the function body:

 contract ExampleContract { receive() { now(); // now() is a static function of stdlib let expiration: Int = now() + 1000; // operation and variable declaration expiration = self.answerQuestion(); // internal function } fun answerQuestion(): Int { return 42; }}